gitzfp/FunnyChar/contribute.md

 3. Push your changes to your fork: git push origin <branch-name>

 # Submitting a Pull Request
-1. Navigate to the original RealChar repository
+1. Navigate to the original FunnyChar repository
 2. Click 'New pull request'
 3. Choose your fork and the branch containing your changes
 4. Give your pull request a title and detailed description